Workbench-Build/workbook/docs/design.md

 You might also want to think about the process to modify the rights associated with roles.
 This would add a layer of [meta governance](https://en.wikipedia.org/wiki/Governance#Metagovernance) to the system enabling actors to change the system itself.
 This is a double edged sword.
 More [flexibility allows for adaptation, but also decreases stability](https://thedefiant.substack.com/p/we-need-to-re-think-decentralized-5df).
 The more a system can change the more power shifts from the mechanism design to the subjective judgement of actors within the system.

-At this point everything should still be high level.
-We're not choosing a programming language, framework, blockchain or L2 solution.
-We're just describing the system.

 **Questions to ask:**

 - Can you easy answer who, what, when, where, and why questions about your token system?